Save big (up to $1,875) on small business tools with our free membership, business.com+

 Bottom LineBottom line

-Financial technology (fintech) is changing the way business is done.
+Financial technology (fintech) is changing business practices.
 From accounting software to credit card payment processors, embracing fintech can help you get paid faster and stay on top of your business finances.

 7. Offer incentives for referrals